Carrie Jones (footballer): Cardiff City Ladies

 Jones joined FA Women's National League South team Cardiff City Ladies for the 2019–20 season.
 She made nine league appearances for the team, scoring three goals.

 Manchester United

 In June 2020, it was announced Jones would be moving to Manchester United to join the club's full-time U21 FA WSL Academy team.
-Having been included in the two previous senior matchday squads as an unused substitute, she made her first-team debut on 7 March 2021 as an 88th minute substitute for Jessica Sigsworth in a 3–0 FA WSL win over Aston Villa.
+Having been included in the two previous senior matchday squads as an unused substitute, she made her first-team debut on 7 March 2021 as an 88th-minute substitute for Jessica Sigsworth in a 3–0 Women's Super League win over Aston Villa.

-On 19 November 2021 it was announced that Jones had signed her first professional contract with Manchester United until 2023 with the option of a further year.
+On 19 November 2021, it was announced that Jones had signed her first professional contract with Manchester United until 2023 with the option of a further year.

-Leicester City loan
+Leicester City (loan)

 On 21 July 2022, Jones joined fellow WSL side Leicester City on loan for the 2022–23 season.

+Bristol City

+On 6 September 2023, Jones had signed a three-year contract with newly promoted WSL side Bristol City.
+She scored the opening goal in Citys' 4-2 opening day defeat against Leicester.

+IFK Norrköping

+On 30 August 2024, Bristol City announced that Swedish Damallsvenskan club IFK Norrköping had paid Jones' buy-out clause.
+She signed a three-year contract with the club.